Skip to main content

 Successful native advertising examples

-The most successful native advertising examples have one thing in common: you wouldn’t know they’re paid ads without seeing the “Sponsored” or “Paid Post” section calling it out.
+The most successful examples of native advertising have one thing in common: you wouldn’t know they’re paid ads without seeing the “Sponsored” or “Paid Post” section calling it out.
 Instead, they blend seamlessly into a publisher’s content design and provide users with the ultimate experience when using various apps and websites.

 New York Times — Cole Haan